NASCAR Driver Hilariously Swaps Roles With PR ‘Girl,’ Writes Press Release

 One of the funniest drivers in NASCAR is someone who is far from a household name.

-We’re talking, of course, about Matthew DiBenedetto, driver of the No. 32 Go Fas Racing Ford.
+We’re talking, of course, about Matt DiBenedetto, driver of the No. 32 Go Fas Racing Ford.

 DiBenedetto’s public-relations person, Ryan Ellis, has experience on all three NASCAR national series.
 But he took a year off from the racing grind, instead opting to earn a steady paycheck working for DiBenedetto, who races full-time in the Monster Energy NASCAR Cup Series.
 However, the two went through a bit of a role swap Tuesday, as DiBenedetto wrote a bizarre — and hilarious — press release for Ellis, who’s about to get back behind the wheel.